MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_06-Implement_Network_Traffic_Management.md

 1. On **Load balancing | Load Balancer** blade, click on **+ Create**.

-1. Create a load balancer with the following settings (leave others with their default values):
+1. Create a load balancer with the following settings (leave others with their default values) and click **Next: Frontend IP configuration >**

     | Setting | Value |
     | --- | --- |